worstcasebc/ai-agent/README.md

 ## Status

 The project is at it's first stage and more a collection of code-snippets, than a regular project.
+It is intended as a prototypical implementation to build knowledge in the field of AI while simultaneously generating meaningful value.

 Credits to https://github.com/pixegami

 ## Overview